What Is Love Addiction?

 If your love addiction has been going on for a long time and has become severe, you might need to talk to a therapist for individual counseling.

 A therapist can help you identify the sources of your addiction and warning signs that you're about to engage in unhealthy love-seeking behaviors.
 They can help you learn new ways to think about love and attachment.
 With a therapist's help, you can work on improving your self-esteem and building your independence.
+With time, you may start to work toward having healthy relationships.

-Regain is an online therapy platform which offers connections to licensed therapists who are skilled at helping individuals (or those in relationships) deal with disorders such as addiction.
+Regain is an online therapy platform which offers connections to licensed therapists who are skilled at helping individuals (or those in relationships) deal with mental health disorders such as addiction.
 You can work on building coping skills right from home—or anywhere you have an internet connection.
 Regain is an affordable, discreet way of getting help.

 Takeaway